MeganSpauldingCreative/udacity-neighborhood-project/README.md

 # About the App

-JacksonEATS is a app for finding somewhere to eat in Jackson, TN.
+JacksonEATS is a app for finding somewhere to eat in Jackson, TN using the FourSquare API

 # How to use the app